- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 For one, some are still giving the low battery warning just minutes before shutting down, a problem also observed on the Sena 30K and still not fixed.
 However, the Sena units do give a bit more hours of talk time: closer to 17.

-The Sena units also have the latest bluetooth versions and next generation Mesh technology supporting basically limitless participants, and new speakers with great bass response – however, they don’t measure up to the JBL speakers of the Cardo units.
-Sena does use Bluetooth 5.0, which reviewers have experienced as slightly better when it comes to intercom range.
+The Sena units also have the latest bluetooth versions and next generation Mesh technology supporting basically limitless participants, and new Harman Kardon premium sound speakers with great bass response – however, they don’t measure up to the sound quality of the JBL speakers in many Cardo units.

-Best Bluetooth Headset for Music and Passenger Communication: Cardo Freecom 1+
+Best Bluetooth Headset for Music and Passenger Communication: Cardo Spirit

 Priorities for these types of riders are good speaker quality, decent mic quality, and easy buttons or voice commands for operating their phone and the unit easily.
-Intercom range and number of participants, as well as the latest Mesh technology, are less important.
+Motorcycle intercom range and number of participants, as well as the latest Mesh technology, are less important.

-The best bluetooth device for listening to music and chatting with a passenger is the Cardo Freecom 1+.
+The best bluetooth device for listening to music and chatting with a passenger is the Cardo Spirit.

-What makes the Cardo Freecom 1+ our top pick for riders who just want to listen to music and chat with a passenger?
+What makes the Cardo Spirit our top pick for riders who just want to listen to music and chat with a passenger?

-Users of the Freecom 1+ rave about its easy installation and simple interface on a very slim unit.
+Owners of the Cardo Spirit rave about its easy installation and simple interface on a very slim unit.
 It’s also fully waterproof, a feature that’s unfortunately rare on motorcycle bluetooth headsets.

 Great Sound Quality

-Reviewers repeatedly mention the quality of Cardo’s 40mm speakers on this unit, saying they’re clear for intercom, calls, GPS directions and music.
+Reviewers mention 32mm speakers on this unit can lose clarity at high volumes, but upgrading to the Spirit HD with 40mm speakers fixes this.
 Plus, Cardo offers JBL speakers as an add-on unit.
 Get the best price on that here.
-The noise cancelling on the mic of this bluetooth headset also rivals Sena’s Advanced Noise Control.
+The noise cancelling on the mic on these Bluetooth communicators also rivals Sena’s Advanced Noise Control.

 Killer Features: Audio Sharing, Call to Intercom, Charge while you Ride

-Cardo has really leaned into customer needs with their latest offerings, consistently evolving their products to address some of the common outstanding pain points in motorcycle bluetooth headsets.
-Battery life on the Freecom series is stellar at 13 hours, but in case you forget to charge, you can charge this unit while you ride.
+Cardo Systems has really leaned into customer needs with their latest Bluetooth communicators, consistently evolving their products to address some of the common outstanding pain points in motorcycle bluetooth headsets.
+Battery life on the Spirit series is stellar at 10 hours (13 for the Spirit HD), but in case you forget to charge, you can charge this unit while you ride.

-You can also share the music you’re listening to with your passenger’s Freecom unit, and route incoming calls to both of you.
+You can also share the music you’re listening to with your passenger’s Cardo unit, and route incoming calls to both of you.
 Want to tune into the radio?
-No problem – this bluetooth headset has a built-in FM radio with 6 preset stations.
+No problem – this motorcycle bluetooth headset has a built-in FM radio with 6 preset stations.

 |Voice Controls||Yes – “Hey Cardo”|